+By Stephen Russell-Lacy.
 We don’t choose our neighbours, nor our bosses and work-mates, not even our relatives.
 Sometimes these people are uncomfortable to live with, difficult to talk to, or they oppose our hopes and aspirations.
 How do you look after your own needs whilst dealing fairly with these people?
-How do you deal with the unwelcome challenge … Continue reading Look after yourself & others – How to do both?
+How do you deal with … Continue reading Look after yourself & others – How to do both?

 Spiritual substance, in particular, is hard for our material minds to grasp.
 We’re so used to thinking of everything solid as being material, and of everything non-material (thoughts, feelings, etc.) as being wispy and insubstantial.
 But dreams show us a world that is non-material, and yet solid when we’re in it.
 Dreams are more like … Continue reading Spiritual Substance and Material Reality

 On the 14th May, there will be a ‘collaborative event’ with curator Gareth Evans and Soda Pictures.
 The Swedenborg Society will present a very special screening in Swedenborg Hall of Patience (After Sebald), the new feature documentary on the writer WG Max Sebald.
 The film’s award-winning director Grant Gee and the author Christopher Woodward will discuss Patience afterwards, and … Continue reading Patience (After Sebald)